Rinnegatamante/ff4_vita/README.md

 - **Optional**: Install [PSVshell](https://github.com/Electry/PSVshell/releases) to overclock your device to 500Mhz.
 - Install `libshacccg.suprx`, if you don't have it already, by following [this guide](https://samilops2.gitbook.io/vita-troubleshooting-guide/shader-compiler/extract-libshacccg.suprx).
-- Obtain your copy of *Battlefield: Bad Company 2* legally from the Amazon store in form of an `.apk` file and one or more `.obb` files (usually located inside the `/sdcard/android/obb/bc2/`) folder.
+- Obtain your copy of *Final Fantasy 3* legally from the Google Play store in form of an `.apk` file and one or more `.obb` files (usually located inside the `/sdcard/android/obb/com.square_enix.android_googleplay.FFIII_GP/`) folder.
 [You can get all the required files directly from your phone](https://stackoverflow.com/questions/11012976/how-do-i-get-the-apk-of-an-installed-app-without-root-access) or by using an apk extractor you can find in the play store.
 The apk can be extracted with whatever Zip extractor you prefer (eg: WinZip, WinRar, etc...) since apk is basically a zip file.
 You can rename `.apk` to `.zip` to open them with your default zip extractor.
-- Copy the `/sdcard/android/obb/bc2/` folder to `ux0:data/bc2`.
+- Copy the `/sdcard/android/obb/com.square_enix.android_googleplay.FFIII_GP/` folder to `ux0:data/ff3_vita`.
-- Open the apk and extract `libbc2.so` from the `lib/armeabi` folder to `ux0:data/bc2`.
+- Open the apk and extract `libff3.so` from the `lib/armeabi-v7a` folder to `ux0:data/ff3_vita`.
-- Install [BC2.vpk](https://github.com/TheOfficialFloW/bc2_vita/releases/download/v1.0/BC2.vpk) on your *PS Vita*.
+- Install [FF3.vpk](https://github.com/frangarcj/ff3_vita/releases/download/v1.0/FF3.vpk) on your *PS Vita*.

 ## Build Instructions (For Developers)